3.1 Student-centred education

 1.1 Student-centred education

 It is important for students to be heard and seen.
-You contribute to this by coaching them.
-When students work on a subject for a longer period of time, they notice that they can achieve something.
-Then their behaviour changes.
-It is only possible to achieve this result if students are given sufficient time to work in this way.
-This is why you reserve a large part of the available teaching time for the students to work independently.
+By coaching your students, you contribute to that.
+When they work on a subject for a longer period of time, they notice the need to plan and increase their perseverance.
+To make this possible you reserve, adapted to the degree of independence of your students, a large part of the available teaching time for independent work.

-Prior to working independently you give, if necessary, a short general explanation.
-You provide a challenging environment where there is something to choose.
-Every student can work at his or her own pace on the compulsory assignments or on a self-chosen subject.
-Over time the more choices a student makes in different subjects, the more personalized the result.
-You have now created a situation where your students show you what they can do with your subject specialism.
-This leads to students surprising you with results not previously achieved.
-Not only the students discover new aspects, through the students you discover new aspects too.
-By placing the initiative in independent work with the students, you are not the only transmitter, the students are also transmitting.
-If you notice a new promising initiative from a student, in the next series of lessons you translate that initiative into an assignment that other students can also choose.
-With their knowledge and intrinsic motivation, students inspire you and inspire each other.
+Prior to independent work, if necessary, you give a brief general explanation of how you supervise independent work.
+Each student will work at his or her own pace on the basic material or on a self-selected topic.
+The more choices a student makes in different subjects, the more personal the result.
+In this way, you (and your colleagues) create a situation in which your students show what they can achieve with a different subjects.
+This leads to surprising results not previously achieved.
+Not only the students discover new aspects of your subject, through the students you discover new aspects.
+By placing the initiative during independent work with the students, you are not the only transmitter.
+The students are also transmitting!
+If you notice a new promising initiative from a student, you translate that initiative in the next series of lessons into an assignment that other students can also choose.
+With their knowledge and intrinsic motivation, students inspire you and each other.

 ‘Student-Centred Education’ brings students into contact with multiple aspects of your profession.
 In the process, they break new ground and make new discoveries.
 They get the chance to discover their talents.
 This creates an attractive learning climate in which you can consider yourself lucky to be working with an enthusiastic, close-knit group that shows enthusiasm for your profession.